 #22: Medium Layers and Heavy Fringe

 Medium layers and a heavy fringe is a beautiful shape that can transform your long hair.
 Pair classic medium layers with a heavy face-framing fringe and love the results.
 The layers will give your long mane bounce and movement, and the fringe highlights your features.
-Try curling your locks with a 1/2-inch iron for a casual and sexy curl, and don’t forget a soft hairspray to hold the waves in.
+Try curling your locks with a 1/2-inch iron for a casual and stunning curl, and don’t forget a soft hairspray to hold the waves in.

 #23: Ash Blonde Wavy Hair with Wispy Fringe